BandGigz

 Depending on the evidence provided and the circumstances, BandGigz may release payment to the artist, refund the venue, split the payment, issue strikes, or take no action.

-Valid grounds for a dispute include: artist no-showed, performance was materially shorter than agreed, venue failed to pay the agreed amount, or significant unprofessional conduct by either party.
+Valid grounds for a dispute include: artist no-showed, performance was materially shorter than agreed, venue failed to honor the agreed terms of the performance, or significant unprofessional conduct by either party.

-Frivolous or bad-faith disputes may result in account suspension.
+Frivolous or bad-faith disputes may result in a strike under Section 8 or, in serious cases, account suspension.

 10. Ratings and Reviews